isabella232/SC_VijaySharma/For Instructor/script.md

 }
 ```

 Build and run, and tap the record button.
 You'll first get a dialog asking if you want to give the app permission to record.
 This User consent prompt will be displayed every time you call `startRecording`, but once the user has accepted it, it will not be shown again for another eight minutes.
-Why 8?
+Why 8 minutes?
 Your guess is as good as mine!
-In any case, your users now have control over what they'd like included in their recordings.
+In any case, your users now have control over what they'd like to include in their recordings.
 When you're done, tap the stop button, and you should see a new view controller gracefully slide into view.
-Feel free to playback your gameplay and share your wins with all your friends.
+Feel free to playback your gameplay and share your wins with all your friends and family.

 ## Interlude 2